Rukhan4/Bioinformatics-work/README.md

 consists of 6 courses in Python.

-**The code in this repository is sourced from ROSALIND - A free online Bioinformatics Algorithms learning platform**
+**The code in this repository is sourced from ROSALIND - A free online Bioinformatics Algorithms learning platform** - it DOES NOT violate the Coursera Honor Code.

 NOTE: The dunder(name) == dunder("main") module name method was only employed starting from Bioinformatics III Week 5.